 The Ombudsman can consider complaints:

-However, if you prefer, you can also print out the relevant form (to be found at the bottom of this page), complete it and return it to the Ombudsman’s office at the address shown below.
 If you want to complain about a public service provider, our online complaint form will automatically help you identify the body you want to complaint about (in the case of a complaint about an independent care provider you will be asked to enter their details).
 However, if you decide to complete the printed out complaint form, please check that the organisation you want to complain about is of a type that the Ombudsman can look into (the list is available here).